feathersjs/docs/guides/chat/authentication.md

 }
 ```

-The generated user service will automatically securely hash the password in the database for us and also exclude it from the response (passwords should never be transmitted).
-There are several ways to create a new user, for example via CURL like this:
+The generated user service automatically securely hashes the password in the database, and exclude it from the response.
+(Passwords should never be transmitted back to clients).
+There are several ways to create a new user, for example, via CURL:

 ```
 curl 'http://localhost:3030/users/' -H 'Content-Type: application/json' --data-binary '{ "email": "feathers@example.com", "password": "secret" }'